 Reporting Periods.
 The company operates on a 52-53 week fiscal year ending the Saturday nearest December 31.
-Fiscal 2006, fiscal 2005 and fiscal 2004 consisted of 52 weeks.
+Fiscal 2007, fiscal 2006 and fiscal 2005 consisted of 52 weeks.
+Fiscal 2008 will consist of 53 weeks.

 Hurricane Katrina.
 On August 29, 2005, Hurricane Katrina struck the gulf coast of the United States and caused catastrophic damage to the area, particularly New Orleans, Louisiana.
 The company operates a bakery in New Orleans, which was affected by the hurricane.
 The New Orleans bakery was out of operation until December 8, 2005 due to the many problems in the New Orleans area that were not within the company's control.
 Following are details relating to the estimated costs associated with the hurricane incurred by us during fiscal 2005 (amounts in thousands):